Weed Measurements Guide: Gram, Eighth, Quarter

 Posted by Marijuana Doctors on 11/21/2018 in Infographics

 Updated on December 4, 2018.
-Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist
+Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 It’s no secret that cannabis has made huge strides since the start of prohibition in 1930.
 Everything from how it’s grown to how it’s cultivated and sold has evolved, including the terms we use to describe it.
 But there’s one thing about cannabis that has changed very little over the years — the way we measure it.